A bit better: Variants of duality in geometric algebras with degenerate metrics: History

 \section{History}

 Until recently, almost all literature on geometric algebras assumed that the metric was non-degenerate.
 A typical justification for this assumption can be found in \cite{hlr01}, Sec.
 13.8: \begin{quote} Any degenerate algebra can be embedded in a non-degenerate algebra of larger dimension, and it is almost always a good idea to do so.
-Otherwise, there will be subspaces without a complete basis of dual vectors, which will complicate algebraic manipulations. \end{quote} By \emph{dual} of a vector $X$ is meant here $\Dm{X} := XI$ (or some closely-related variant of pseudoscalar multiplication).
-When $I^2\neq0$, $*$ is a grade-reversing map that is a vector space isomorphism on each $\bigwedge^k$. $*$ can be used to carry out crucial computations such as the calculating coordinates and the regressive product (see Secs. \ref{sec:cc} and \ref{sec:regpro} below).
-When the metric is degenerate ($I^2=0$), $*$ is no longer an isomorphism and these algorithms cease to function.
+Otherwise, there will be subspaces without a complete basis of dual vectors, which will complicate algebraic manipulations. \end{quote} In this context, the \emph{dual} of a multi-vector $X$ in a geometric algebra $G$ is meant the orthogonal complement, obtained by pseudoscalar multiplication $P: P(X) := XI$ (or some closely-related variant).
+When $I^2\neq0$, $P$ is a grade-reversing map that is a vector space isomorphism on each $\bigwedge^k$. $P$ can then be used to carry out crucial computations such as the calculating coordinates and the regressive product (see Secs. \ref{sec:cc} and \ref{sec:regpro} below).
+When the metric is degenerate ($I^2=0$), however, $P$ is no longer an isomorphism and these algorithms cease to function.

-At about the same time, Jon Selig (\cite{selig00}) announced the existence of a geometric algebra for $n$-dimensional euclidean space $\mathbf{E}^{n}$ with degenerate signature $(n,0,1)$, that is, one basis vector that squares to 0.
+At about the same time as the above citation, Jon Selig (\cite{selig00}) announced the existence of a geometric algebra for $n$-dimensional euclidean space $\mathbf{E}^{n}$ with degenerate signature $(n,0,1)$, that is, one basis vector that squares to 0.
 This algebra was worked out in more detail by the current author in \cite{gunnthesis},\cite{gunn2011},\cite{gunn2017a}, and \cite{gunn2017b}.
-Selig and Gunn suggested different approaches to avoid the use of $*$.
-These approaches were feasible since the calculations in question are intrinsically non-metric, and the use of $*$ was a matter of convenience not necessity.
+Selig and Gunn suggested different approaches to avoid the use of $P$, based on the common observation that the calculations in question are intrinsically non-metric, and that the use of $P$ is a matter of convenience, not necessity.

-In the meantime a further alternative to $*$ has been proposed.
-Combined with the original $*$, these four variants present a daunting complexity to the newcomer to the field.
-This article proposes to give an overview of these different approaches, point out differences and similarities, and propose a simple software design allowing all to co-exist as far as possible via user-specified options.
+In the meantime a further alternative to $P$ has been proposed.
+Combined with the original $P$, these four variants present a daunting complexity to the newcomer to the field.
+This article gives an overview of these different approaches, point out differences and similarities, and propose a simple software design allowing all to co-exist peacefully to a large extent.
 The article also proposes a terminology to allow the different forms of duality to be conceptually differentiated.